karmic64/nsf2nes/README.md

 If any of these conditions are not satisfied, an error message will be printed and no ROM will be written.

-Usage is nothing more than `nsf2nes nsffile`.
-If everything went well, an NES ROM will be created with the same filename as the NSF with `.nes` appended to it.
+Usage is nothing more than `nsf2nes [nsffile]...`.
+If everything went well, NES ROMs will be created with the same filename as the NSFs with `.nes` appended to it.

 When you load the ROM, use the D-Pad to step through songs and any other button to restart the current one.